salon64/BB-M7011E/payment_service/README.md

 ---

+### Testing endpoints and error handling

+1. Run the following command `pytest tests/test_service.py -v` to run the test suite
+2. If all goes well, all tests should pass.

-### Testing the service locally in the web browser
+### Using the service locally in the web browser

 1. Go to the following web adress: http://localhost:8002/docs#/default/debit_payment_payments_debit_post